Official-MoonDao/documentation/MoonDAO/docs/Projects.md

     4. Q3 2023: 12,860,625 MOONEY.
     5. And so on, infinitely, decreasing by 0.95 every quarter.

 The DAI will be given as a lump-sum reward.
-The MOONEY will be streamed over the next year as long as the member remains engaged in a MoonDAO project as either a Rocketeer or Moonsettler.
-This way members that work for a long time at MoonDAO will accrue rewards and we have an incentive for people to remain active at the DAO.
+The MOONEY will be staked for 4 years in a safe wallet under the member's control with the voting power delegated to the member's voting wallet.

+To calculate the reward distribution, Rocketeers assign a % of the total rewards that they believe should go to each project.
+However, Rocketeers do not give a distribution for their own projects due to a conflict of interest.
+Thus if an individual is a rocketeer of many projects, their distributions to other projects will be "greater" because they are distributing to less projects.
+Therefore, MoonDAO uses [this python script]([Project Distributions Calculator - Colaboratory (google.com)](https://colab.research.google.com/drive/15aO6ONUkUlwj-ZEqeEVRcVMLu3ZeLFb-?usp=sharing)) which aims to normalize those effects by calculating the average score for each project, and inserting that calculated average into the Rocketeer's distribution, and then normalizing each Rocketeer's distribution to sum up to 100%.
+The process is repeated iteratively until the value of the Rocketeer's calculated score matches the average for that project.
+We call this process "iterative normalization".

-At the end of the quarter, the Senate will be presented with all the projects that were completed along with their Final Reports, and they will be allowed to allocate what they think is a fair proportion of rewards that should go to each project.
-Then a Snapshot vote will be created for members to delegate their voting power to each Senate member’s distribution they most agree with.
-The up-front payment will be subtracted from the quarterly project rewards bonus.
+Once we have the normalized results of all Rocketeer assessments, a Snapshot vote is created for members to delegate their voting power to each Rocketeer’s distribution they most agree with to determine the overall reward distribution.

+Any up-front payments will be subtracted from the quarterly project rewards bonus.

 A member’s reward bonus, B, will be calculated as follows: